rshmnkgit/Leaflet_Challenge/README.md

 # Leaflet_Challenge

+The USGS isresponsible for providing scientific data about natural hazards, the health of ourecosystems and environment; and the impacts of climate and land-use change.
+Theirscientists develop new methods and tools to supply timely, relevant, and usefulinformation about the Earth and its processes.

 To run the program:
  - Download the files to the local folder.
  - Provide the Mapbox API KEY in the config file.